AlekseyBykov/pets.querydsl-demo/README.md

 ## About

-This project demonstrates:
+Demonstrates:

-- Generating **QueryDSL Q-classes** for JPA entities.
+- Generation of QueryDSL Q-classes for JPA entities.
-- Using **Spring Data JPA + QueryDSL** for type-safe dynamic queries.
+- Usage of Spring Data JPA with QueryDSL for type-safe dynamic queries.
-- A simple **REST API** for searching courses.
+- A simple REST API for searching courses.
-- Integration tests with **Testcontainers** and PostgreSQL.
+- Integration tests with Testcontainers and PostgreSQL.

 ## How it works

-- QueryDSL generates **Q-classes** (meta-models) for JPA entities during build time via Maven annotation processing.
+- QueryDSL generates Q-classes (meta-models) for JPA entities during build time via Maven annotation processing.
-- These classes are used for **type-safe queries** in repositories and services, avoiding fragile string-based queries.
+- These classes enable type-safe queries in repositories and services, avoiding fragile string-based queries.
-- Tests use **Testcontainers**, running PostgreSQL in Docker to ensure realistic database testing.
+- Tests run with Testcontainers, launching PostgreSQL in Docker for realistic database testing.

 ## Tech stack